Neighborhood Progress believes that neighborhoods prosper through targeted and layered investment, partnership and

-Between 2017 and 2020, we have committed resources to twelve community development corporations (CDCs) as a comprehensive strategy for building market strength and healthy communities.
+Between 2020 and 2023, we have committed resources to these community development corporations (CDCs) as a comprehensive strategy for building market strength and healthy communities.
 These organizations have demonstrated success in their operations; have put forth solid strategies to advance Placemaking and Economic Opportunities; and are working in neighborhoods that have significant assets from which to build.
 They have shown the capacity to take on catalytic projects that signal a positive change in market forces, have the ability to work with community partners to leverage additional resources, and have a willingness and ability to engage residents and stakeholders in the planning and implementation processes.

 Our goal is for each of these areas to build on assets, support residents in healthy living and positive options for housing, education, and employment, and become neighborhoods of choice.
 We support the work of these community development corporations and offer a holistic approach to community revitalization.
 Better housing alone does not improve neighborhoods, but concentrated, strategic allocation of resources can have a demonstrable positive outcome and can form a counter-measure against the challenges of foreclosure, vacancy, and disinvestment.
 Our comprehensive approach to neighborhood revitalization incorporates real estate development, safety, access to education, work and amenities, and civic involvement.